notthetup/awesome-webaudio/readme.md

 - [Bap](https://github.com/adamrenklint/bap) - A toolkit for making beats and composing sequences, inspired by the classic MPC60/2000.
 - [Omnitone](https://github.com/GoogleChrome/omnitone) - Ambisonic spatial audio on the web.
 - [Mach1Spatial](https://github.com/Mach1Studios/m1-sdk) - Vector based panning spatial audio on the web.
+- [Elementary](https://www.elementary.audio/) – Declarative, functional framework for writing audio software on the web or for native apps

 ### Libraries